NotVyx/COM617/OpenTofu/fixed-tofu/README.md

 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html

 ## File information
-all 3 files are important for this deployment.
+All 3 files are important for this deployment.

 `deploy.sh.tmpl` is a bash script which is ran on the destination ec2 instance through the cloud-init which is run on first launch.